4 Scary Financial Facts: How to Avoid Becoming A Statistic

 Use the power of compounding interest, or the addition of accrued interest to the principal deposit, to your benefit.
-Even a small amount set aside early and contributed to regularly could provide a decent retirement.
+Even a small contribution set aside early and contributed to regularly could potentially provide a decent retirement.

 Many financial planners recommend saving 10 to 15 percent of your income in a retirement account when starting your career.
-Saving as little as five percent could make a huge difference in the long term, especially if your employer matches.
+Saving as little as five percent could have a substantial impact in the long term, especially if your employer matches.
 Always take advantage of employer matching since it could help you reach the target savings amount with a smaller individual contribution.

-Younger people are in the best position to recover if they’ve fallen behind because they have more time to use compound interest to their advantage.
+Younger people are in a better position to recover if they’ve fallen behind on their savings because they have more time to leverage the benefits of compound interest

-For those age 40 and over, however, the picture is much more bleak.
-Anyone nearing retirement age will want to have significant funds, otherwise they will have to play catch up with an aggressive savings plan.
-This means saving three to four times as much as younger people.
+However, for those aged 40 and over, the picture is less favorable.
+Anyone nearing retirement age will want to have significant funds, otherwise, they may need to adopt an aggressive savings plan.
+This could mean saving three to four times as much as younger people.

 Procrastination is the root of the problem.
-With less time to save as the years pass, older age groups need to sit down, have an honest conversation about their financial priorities, and most likely adjust their expectations.
+With less time to save with each passing year, older age groups may need to engage in an honest conversation about their financial priorities, and, as necessary, reevaluate their expectations.

-Let this be a lesson that saving money for a comfortable retirement nest egg is a wise investment, no matter what age you begin.
+Let this be a lesson that saving money for a comfortable retirement nest egg is a wise investment, regardless what age you begin.

 Please note the below article contains links to external sites outside of OppU and Opportunity Financial, LLC.
 These sources, while vetted, are not affiliated with OppU.
 If you click on any of the links you will be sent to an external site with different terms and conditions that may differ from OppU’s policies.
 We recommend you do your own research before engaging in any products or services listed below.
 OppU is not a subject matter expert, nor does it assume responsibility if you decide to engage with any of these products or services.